saoudi-h/next-limit/README.md

 Creates a factory function for a Fixed Window strategy instance.

-- `config.windowMs`: The time window in milliseconds.
+- `config.windowMs`: The time window in milliseconds or a string format (e.g., "1m", "1h").
 - `config.limit`: The maximum number of requests allowed in the window.

 Returns a `StrategyFactory` function.